 Companies in Small Cap Fund, are at their initial phase of development.

-These companies have enough growth rate possibilities and failure rates, but risk is what they can take.
+These companies have enough growth rate possibilities and failure rates, but the risk is what they can take.

-Funds invested in small cap companies are called Small Cap funds.
+Funds invested in small-cap companies are called Small Cap funds.

-Examples of small cap companies are- Karnataka Bank, Federal Bank, TV network, etc.
+Examples of small-cap companies are- Karnataka Bank, Federal Bank, TV network, etc.